Planning & Environmental Disputes

 Matters our lawyers have handled include:

-- an unwanted development was being build next to our client’s property with no reference to our client’s wishes – until we commenced proceedings in the Planning & Environment Court on our client’s behalf;
+- an unwanted development was being built next to our client’s property with no reference to our client’s wishes – until we commenced proceedings in the Planning & Environment Court on our client’s behalf;

 - advising clients on unexpected local council charges;